Energy citizenship: Must or myth? The impact of citizen participation on local energy systems

 Thursday September 8th, 2022 | 9h - 12:15h | Workshop | Hybrid

 The involvement of citizens and energy communities (energy citizenship) is seen as a key pillar in the energy transition.
 Citizens interact with the technical, economical, and social energy systems; they are both subject and object of social innovation in the energy society and are emerging economic actors in the energy markets.
 However, how to design and optimize energy policies that enable different levels of citizen’s participation in accelerating the energy transition, is still unclear.
 Also, the assessment of the potential impacts of energy citizenship is still under defined.

-The workshop aims at presenting and discussing the methods, strategies and expected impacts for citizen engagement applied in seven different research and innovation projects in the area of Positive Energy Districts.
-The workshop presents the different citizen engagement frameworks, models and strategies, their impact and lessons learned, and explores how important citizen engagement really is for the success of new energy concepts.
-Also discussed will be the question of how to assess and compare the impact of citizen engagement strategies across projects.
+The workshop aimed at presenting and discussing the methods, strategies and expected impacts for citizen engagement applied in seven different research and innovation projects in the area of Positive Energy Districts.
+The workshop presented the different citizen engagement frameworks, models and strategies, their impact and lessons learned, and explored how important citizen engagement really is for the success of new energy concepts.
+Also discussed was the question of how to assess and compare the impact of citizen engagement strategies across projects.

 - Conceptual Models for Mapping Citizen Engagement Strategies – Manuel Aires de Matos and Bianca Banica, POCITYF

 - CommunityxChange as a toolkit for empowered energy citizenship – The +CityxChange approach, Helena Fitzgerald, +CityxChange

 - Practical experiences with applied research on energy citizenship in positive energy districts – Mark van Wees, ATELIER